chashikajw/smart-worker-images/README.md

 ### Main menu of the app

 This is the main menu of the app. there are two buttons and image buttons here.
--JOB MAP ->  you can view the all services pressing this button -Add Jobs -> you can add services presiing this button -Logo(image buton) ->  you can view the all services pressing this button -Action bar -> LogOut - > you can sign of from the app
+- JOB MAP ->  you can view the all services pressing this button
+- Add Jobs -> you can add services presiing this button
+- Logo(image buton) ->  you can view the all services pressing this button
+- Action bar -> LogOut - > you can sign of from the app

 ![main menu](https://github.com/chashikajw/smart-worker-images/blob/master/mainmenu.png)